 Moles are spots on the skin where pigmented cells have clustered together.
-They typically appear as light to dark brown spots on the skin.
+They often appear as light to dark brown spots on the skin.
 They can be flat or raised.
-Most people have benign moles, which are harmless.
+They are benign (harmless) in most people.

-Dysplastic nevi are atypical moles.
-They can eventually turn into a type of skin cancer called
+Dysplastic nevi are atypical (not typical) moles.
+They can turn into a type of skin cancer called

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.